jalcine/website/_drafts/2013-09-03-kde-and-networking-thoughts.markdown

 {% endhighlight %}

 Above, you can see my local network chat capabilities (via iChat for OS X and [Telepathy IM][3] on KDE), `sane` used for discovering scanners, machine discovery and `udisk` abstraction so I can publish drives over Avahi.
 Talk about some nifty tech!
 Thing is, I'd have to manually turn these things on and off in order to get them hidden from other users.
 Maybe I don't want to want my local chat presence to be visible in some networks but I'd rather it to be shown when I'm in others.
 All of the functionality and logic to create "network profiles", or per-network configuration blocks for applications is here.

- ##
+## Information Sharing

+Now, the concept of just finding other laptops can be annoying.
+But it's definitely useful if you don't want to drop a file into Dropbox or Google Drive just to share (and it's faster).

 [1]: http://kde.org
 [2]: http://zeroconf.org